antdke/antdke.co/content/posts/2020-03-15--Im-More-Lil-Wayne-Than-Steve-Jobs.md

 Watching that Netflix episode (while in self-quarantine) gave me new heroes to look up to.
 You'd think that being in tech means that your heroes have to be Steve, Bill, Jeff, or Elon.

 Sure, If I had a list of my top heroes then those four would definitely be on there.
 But after that episode, brothers like [Dwayne](https://en.wikipedia.org/wiki/Lil_Wayne), [Curtis](https://en.wikipedia.org/wiki/50_Cent), and [Clifford](https://en.wikipedia.org/wiki/T.I.) now have a cherished place on my list.

+(The episode is called _Street Dreams_.
+Season 4, episode 4.
+In case you want to watch it. _If you're a hip hop fan, I highly recommend_)

 <br />